mlc/NaNoLiPo2018/readme.md

-# NaNoLiPo
+# NaNoLiPo Autolipo
-This is the repository for 2018's collaborative NaNoLiPo project.

-## What is Oulipo?
-Oulipo stands for [_Ouvroir de littérature potentielle_](https://en.wikipedia.org/wiki/Oulipo).
-It's an approach to creative writing in which you seek inspiration in formal constraints.
-One of the most famous published works written in oulipo is Georges Perec's [_La Disparition_](https://en.wikipedia.org/wiki/A_Void), a novel that does not contain a single instance of the letter "e".

-I've been a fan of constrained writing for years, but only got seriously into it when I joined Mouse Reeve's [oulipo.social](https://oulipo.social), a Mastodon instance that follows George Perec's constraint, which means it's impossible to post anything containing an e on the instance.

-More recent prior art includes the [Found Poetry Review's NaPoMo project in 2014](http://www.foundpoetryreview.com/oulipost/), which had participants write poems following oulipotic constraints and using linguistic material found in a daily newspaper.

-## How does NaNoLiPo work?
-The project runs throughout November of 2018.
-There is a prompt for each day, except that the prompt isn't a prompt, but a constraint.
-You can participate by writing something inspired by each day's prompt and posting your work as an issue in this repository.
-Feel free to also/instead post your results on social media, adding the hashtag du jour to make it easy to find your writing!

-## Who wins?
-Everybody wins.
-The original [NaNoWriMo](https://nanowrimo.org/) has you write 50,000 words; [NaNoGenMo](https://github.com/NaNoGenMo/2018) has you generate 50,000 words; in NaNoLiPo, the length of your text is not of interest.
-The only thing that matters is that you are happy with your finished writing that follows the rules of the day.

-If you're feeling extra creative, you can combine your NaNoLiPo efforts with another NaNo, for instance by creating a program that generates a text for each prompt, instead of writing the text yourself.
+See [ohjann's repo](https://github.com/ojahnn/NaNoLiPo2018) for the original.
+I will, day by day, convert each prompt into #autolipo form, each constraint complying with its own instructions.

 # The Prompts
 * Nov.
+1: **#avoidlipo**

-1: **#avoidlipo** -- Start off with a fairly comfy constraint.
+    Start off with a fairly comfy constraint.
 It's a day for imitating our old Oulipo pal, Anton Vowl.
 That most common symbol, our fifth if going from A to Z: don't put it in your writing.
 Not today, for NaNoLiPo; not any day, for [oulipo.social](https://oulipo.social/).
 * Nov.
 2: **#monosyllablipo** -- All words in your text must consist of exactly one syllable.
 * Nov.
 3: **#punchcardlipo** -- Each sentence in your text must contain [exactly 80 characters](https://en.wikipedia.org/wiki/Punched_card#IBM_80-column_punched_card_format_and_character_codes).
 * Nov.
 4: **#tautogramlipo** -- All words in your text must [begin with the same letter](https://en.wikipedia.org/wiki/Tautogram).
 You can choose the letter.